This policy applies to applications to begin study at the University of Leeds in the academic year 2021-22.

 Academic Technology Approval Scheme (ATAS)

 Applicants who require immigration permission to study in the UK may require an Academic Technology Approval Scheme (ATAS) certificate in order to undertake postgraduate study in certain subject areas.
-Those who require ATAS clearance must obtain the ATAS certificate before applying for the Tier 4 visa.
+Those who require ATAS clearance must obtain the ATAS certificate before applying for the Student visa.
 A statement will be produced by the Graduate School in support of an application for ATAS clearance.
 It is the applicant's responsibility to apply for ATAS clearance.
 Find out more about ATAS.

 Various academic documents must be submitted as part of a research degree application.
 At the application stage copies of certificates are accepted.
 Original or certified copies of the documents submitted with an application must be produced at the point of registration.
-International applicants who require a Tier 4 student visa to study in the UK should be aware that the Home Office may request to see original copies of academic documents at the point of entry to the UK.
+International applicants who require a Student visa to study in the UK should be aware that the Home Office may request to see original copies of academic documents at the point of entry to the UK.
 Applicants must not send original certificates.

 Higher education and professional qualifications